-- More than 98% of men will not have an aneurysm detected. - If your aorta measures 30mm or over, you have a small, medium or large AAA. - The result of your scan will be forwarded to your GP. - Sometimes the person carrying out the scan will not be able to see the aorta clearly.
+- More than 98% of men have a normal result. - If your result is not normal, it will show a small, medium or large AAA. - The result of your scan will be forwarded to your GP. - Sometimes the person carrying out the scan will not be able to see the aorta clearly.
 This is nothing to worry about.
 They will arrange another appointment for you.